NathanWailes/sens/3. Act/Efforts to persuade/Screenwriters.md

 #### 2017.12.29

 - Sent message #001 to screencraft.org via their "Contact us" link.
-- Sent message #001 to the screenwriter who runs http://scriptshadow.net/ (carsonreeves1@gmail.com).
+- Sent message #001 to the screenwriter who runs scriptshadow.net.
+- Posted message #001 on the wordplayer.com message board.

 # Messages used